Over the years a few tips have been picked up from seasoned girlfriends and a few more worked out along the way.

 + Food.
-As a general rule I don’t stress over what Oli does and doesn’t eat, I figure if a kid always has healthy food put in front of him he’ll never starve himself and if he’s not hungry now he will be later.
+As a general rule I don’t stress over what Oli does and doesn’t eat, I figure if a child always has healthy food put in front of him he’ll never starve and if he’s not hungry now he will be later.
 I tend to go easy on the snacks in the afternoons so that he has a good appetite for dinner, but generally accept that he has a natural inclination to graze, rather than sit up to three cooked meals a day.
-This also takes the pressure off me in terms of cooking convoluted kid-friendly ‘super food recipes’ and spending hours in the kitchen that could be better spent with Ol at the park, so generally he eats what I eat and we keep it pretty simple – snacky-veggies like carrots, snow peas & cherry tomatoes, grainy bread, a bit of cheese, maybe some cold cuts of meat, hard-boiled eggs, that type of thing.
+This also takes the pressure off me in terms of cooking convoluted kid-friendly ‘super food recipes’ and spending hours in the kitchen that could be better spent with Ol at the park, so generally he eats what I eat and we keep it pretty simple – snacky vegetables like carrots, string beans & cherry tomatoes, grainy bread, a bit of cheese, maybe some cold cuts of meat, hard-boiled eggs, that type of thing.
 If his nan gives him ice-cream or he eats lollies at a party I take the French approach and just make sure the rest of his meals are healthy – he’s a kid at the end of the day and life’s too short to obsess over these things.

 + Negotiating.
-When I was pregnant with Oli I was given a copy of Why French Children Don’t Throw Food by a teacher girlfriend and it taught me a lot about the French way of parenting, in particular listening to your child and treating them with respect, while still maintaining a solid ‘cadre’.
+When I was pregnant with Oli I was given a copy of Why French Children Don’t Throw Food by a teacher girlfriend and it taught me a lot about the French way of parenting, in particular listening to your child and treating them with respect while still maintaining a solid ‘cadre’.
 There are times when Ol pushes to get his own way and if it’s reasonable I respect it (I don’t really mind if he wants to wear two different socks to school.. you’ve got to pick your battles) but if it’s not, the first thing I do is get down on his level and explain to him why it’s best for him to compromise.

 + Toys.
-I’m not going to go into detail about the ongoing struggle of trying to keep plastic toys out of our house but there are a few tricks I’ve picked up along the way which help with the balance of giving your child something to do v’s keeping a clutter free house.
-Here’s a couple of things that work for us:
+I’m not going to go into detail about the ongoing struggle of trying to keep plastic toys out of our house but there are a few tricks learned along the way which help with the balance of giving a child something to do v’s keeping a clutter free home.

-I believe one of the best things you can give your kid is independence, so rather than have Ol’s clothes in a hard to reach cupboard, all of his clothes for the season are in material baskets at the end of his bed so that he can start to dress himself and put away his own clothes.
+I believe one of the best things you can give a child is independence, so rather than have Ol’s clothes in a hard to reach cupboard, all of his clothes for the season are in cotton weave baskets at the end of his bed so that he can start to dress himself and put away his own clothes.
 I don’t worry about folding his clothes [or ironing] because